-Key management personnel is defined as those persons having authority and responsibility for planning, directing and controlling the activities of the Group directly or indirectly.
+Key management personnel are defined as those persons having authority and responsibility for planning, directing and controlling the activities of the Bank directly or indirectly.
 They include the senior executives called the Operating Committee (OC) and Executive Management Committee (EMC).
-OC and EMC are comprised of the Head of Caribbean Banking and those individuals that report directly to him, including the Chief Financial Officer, Chief Human Resources Officer, Chief Risk Officer, and heads of our business and functional units.
+The OC and EMC are comprised of the Head of Caribbean Banking and those individuals that report directly to him, including the Chief Financial Officer, Head of Human Resources Officer, Chief Risk Officer, and heads of business and functional units.
 The OC is ultimately responsible for all material decisions.
-The OC is also responsible for establishing the overall strategic direction of the Group and, in that regard, sets global parameters for the Group within which the board of directors and management exercise their respective discretion to make decisions concerning the strategic direction and day-to-day management.
-The directors of RBC Financial (Caribbean) Limited do not plan, direct, or control the activities of the Group; they oversee the management of the business and provide stewardship.
+The OC is also responsible for establishing the overall strategic direction of the Bank and, in that regard, sets global parameters for the Bank within which the board of directors and management exercise their respective discretion to make decisions concerning the strategic direction and day-to-day management.